 I would encourage you all to invite a couple friends over to enjoy this before heading out to dinner or before making dinner at home.
 It is also a great way to build stronger relationships with your flatmates, even if you all have busy schedules and independent lives.
 Even if someone is rushing out the door, you can spare a few minutes for a bite and a sip to catch up with the people you live with and perhaps rarely get to see.
 On a side note, I prefer shared living situations for a multitude of reasons.
 I’m not saying I haven’t dreamed of having my own loft apartment all to myself with a pristine sparkling clean kitchen and a space all to myself.
-I just don’t think solo-living on a large scale, is realistic and healthy for communities and resources.

 This will hopefully give you more insight as to why I am so passionate about social eating rituals such as Aperitivo.
 In short, I’m a diehard extrovert.

 Now that I have exhausted your attention span, here is a quick recipe you can easily create at home.

 Mozzarella Crostini Drizzled with White Truffle Honey and Pine Nuts

 >One ball of fresh, Mozzarella di Bufala (any fresh mozzarella will do, especially if you are in the states where fancy food costs an arm and a leg)

 >A bit of white truffle honey (maybe one teaspoon total should do you, as it is meant as a light drizzle finish)

 >Pine Nuts (use your sense, I use about 4-6 nuts per crostino piece)

 >Real, good Italian EVOO (Extra Virgin Olive Oil)